-SAS Command Function -sslcertsubj "apex.pc.com" specifies the subject name that is used to search for a certificate from the Microsoft Certificate Store -sascmd mysas.bat specifies the name of an executable file that starts a SAS session when you sign on without a script file
+SAS Command Function -netencryptalgorithm ssl specifies the SSL encryption algorithm -sslcertsubj "apex.pc.com" specifies the subject name that is used to search for a certificate from the Microsoft Certificate Store -sascmd mysas.bat specifies the name of an executable file that starts a SAS session when you sign on without a script file

 In order for the Windows spawner to locate the appropriate server digital certificate in the Microsoft Certificate Store, you must specify the -SSLCERTSUBJ system option in the script that is specified by the -SASCMD option. -SSLCERTSUBJ specifies the subject name of the digital certificate that SSL should use.
-The subject that is assigned to the -SSLCERTSUBJ option and the machine that is specified in the client signon must be identical.
+The subject that is assigned to the -SSLCERTSUBJ option and the computer that is specified in the client signon must be identical.